Lattice-Automation/seqviz/README.md

 #### `enzymes (=[])`

-An array of restriction `enzymes` to show the recognition sites for.
+An array of restriction `enzymes` to show recognition sites for.
 A list of pre-defined enzymes in [src/enzymes.ts](src/enzymes.ts) can be referenced by name.
 Example:

 ```js
 enzymes = [